JustSid/NANOS/README.md

 The whole architecture of the kernel might look a little bit wonky/wrong and really everything is subject to change, so I might end up inventing the wheel multiple times for NANOS.
 Beside that, NANOS is open source and you are free to contribute to this project or just do something completely different with it.
 Everything is licensed under the MIT license, no copy left bullshit, just real freedom.

-A bootable image of the most recent version can be found [here]: http://widerwille.com/stuff/nanos.zip
+A bootable image of the most recent version can be found [here] [dllink].

 ## Features
 NANOS is currently in a very early stage, implemented are the following features: